 Biscayne Fast Facts

-- The highest elevation found in Biscayne is 9 feet on Totten Key
+Biscayne’s lowest point is 0 feet at the Atlantic Ocean.
+The highest point in Biscayne is 9 feet on Totten Key.

 Where is Biscayne National Park?

 Biscayne National Park is located near the southern tip of Florida, just south of the major urban area of Miami.
 Only a small portion is accessible via land.
 A private vehicle is necessary to reach this area.
 Most of the park is underwater, or on small keys that are accessible by boat only.
 The city of Homestead is adjacent to the park, while the major metropolitan area of Miami is about 30 minutes north.
 Further directions and maps can be found at Getting to Biscayne.